This article was last updated on July 16

 Nowadays every extra dollar counts more than ever.
-Despite decent income from working a regular job, once taxes and other fixed expenses are accounted for, it is getting harder and harder to make ends meet.
-Since there are only twenty four hours in day, physically working more (provided you can even get a job) is not really possible.
+Despite a paycheck from working a regular job, once taxes and other fixed expenses are accounted for, it is getting harder and harder to make ends meet.
+Since there are only twenty four hours in day, physically working more (provided you can even get a second or third job) is not really possible.
 That’s why you must become more adept at saving smarter, or even better make your cash work for you by finding ways to increase your passive and investment income.
 Here then are ten ways that I have used effectively to make some extra cash every month.
 Hopefully one or more of these ideas will wok for you, and best of all you can start implementing them today!

 2. No annual fee credit card.
 This is my pet peeve – paying an annual fee for a credit card.
 This is on top of any interest you pay for carrying a balance.
 Ideally you should pay off your credit card every month, but in the current economy a number of families have to carry balances to make ends meet.
 However one thing you can do right now is get a no fee credit card, saving between $50 to $400 every year depending on your card.
 There are a number of cards you can get that have no annual fee and also very competitive interest rates.
 Many credit card sites can help you search across multiple offerings/vendors and provide you with cards that meet your criteria (like no annual fee or cash back rewards).